 The Whale never performed a nuclear strike of course, but it was used during the early phases of the Vietnam War for conventional bombing raids, performing attacks against lightly-defended targets in 1965 and 1966, with mining missions also performed into March 1967.
 In addition, RA-3Bs flew night reconnaissance missions over North Vietnam, with four lost to enemy air defenses, while EA-3Bs kept track of North Vietnamese radars and communications networks.

 The primary contribution to the war was as a tanker, however, with KA-3Bs and EKA-3Bs credited with saving hundreds of shot-up aircraft -- some of which had holed fuel tanks and were kept in the air by continuous refueling until they could make a carrier landing.
-Late in the conflict the Whale was generally replaced by the Grumman KA-6D Intruder in the tanker role and the Grumman EA-6B Prowler in the EW role, with Skywarriors turned over to the Naval Reserves.
+Late in the conflict, the Whale was generally replaced by the Grumman KA-6D Intruder in the tanker role and the Grumman EA-6B Prowler in the EW role, with Skywarriors turned over to the Naval Reserves.

-The Whale survived in a gradually drawn-down fashion after the war in the tanker, EW, VIP transport, and (in the form of the ERA-3B) electronic aggressor roles, though they were getting somewhat elderly.
+The Whale survived in a gradually drawn-down fashion after the war in the tanker, EW, VIP transport, and (in the form of the ERA-3B) electronic aggressor roles, though these machines were getting somewhat elderly.
 In the late 1980s, one old-timer EA-3B was stenciled: HANDLE WITH CARE, ON LOAN FROM THE SMITHSONIAN INSTITUTION.
 EA-3Bs survived long enough to participate in the first Gulf War in 1991, though the Skywarrior was out of Navy service by September 1991.

 The US Navy was the only military user; no Skywarriors were exported.
 However, even from the early 1960s, numbers of Whales had been bailed to civilian contractors -- most significantly Hughes and Raytheon -- as test and trials platforms, with these machines often featuring "nose jobs", with radomes tacked on to evaluate new radars.
 Hughes and Raytheon eventually merged, and at last notice a handful of Raytheon Skywarriors were still flying, and making the occasional flyby at airshows.BACK_TO_TOP